This article summarises the essential first steps to take on your Bodyswaps journey.

 If you have multiple headsets connected to the same account, you'll only be able to access Bodyswaps on one headset at a time, instead of simultaneously if they're set up with separate accounts.

 Ideally, you would therefore need to create or use 1 email address with each new Meta account.
-Depending on your institution’s IT policy, we found this to be a potential blocker.Workarounds are:
+Depending on your institution’s IT policy, we found this to be a potential blocker.A workaround includes:

 Step 2: Download the Bodyswaps App